BC WATER

 Water Is Dirty, Do I Need To Do Another Well?

-BC Water Well Drilling FAQ #38 - No a new well is not usually required unless it has gone dry, perhaps the dirty water problem is due to the fact that the maintenance of your drilled water well has not been carried out.
+BC Water Well Drilling FAQ #38 - Generally a new well is not usually required unless it has gone dry, perhaps the dirty water problem is due to the fact that the maintenance of your drilled water well has not been carried out.
 To correct the problem, you may want to consider having your water well system inspected and following the recommendation.

 What Advantages Does A Deep Well Have?